velorek1/meneameterm/README.md

 # meneameterm
 Meneame.net for Linux Terminals
-Classic Asteroid Game coded with SDL2 in C

 * Remember to install libcurl and libcurl-dev libraries to compile.

 TO COMPILE and RUN: